|

 major makeover.
 Danny Ellis left the band to join the Guru Maharaji Ji.
 Alan Carr came in on trumpet, Des Hickey was the new guitarist,

-keyboards.
-Only Dermot Ryan, (along with Brendan and Joe) remained.
+Mike Short stepped in on bass and Dermot Ryan came in on sax.
+Only Mick Dunne (along with Brendan and Joe) remained.
 This lineup

 Unlike most showbands of the era,